grz0zrg/wui/README.md

 HTML elements with a specific layout are required to use some widgets (like tabs, see the documentation)

-A bit of style hacking may be necessary if you want widgets to suit your need or your taste, the demo page can be helpful for that.
+A bit of style hacking may be necessary if you want widgets to suit your need or your taste, the demo page can be helpful.

 ======